A typical cloud computing system. See more computer networking pictures.

 There's a good chance you've already used some form of cloud computing.
 If you have an e-mail account with a Web-based e-mail service like Hotmail, Yahoo!
 Mail or Gmail, then you've had some experience with cloud computing.
 Instead of running an e-mail program on your computer, you log in to a Web e-mail account remotely.
 The software and storage for your account doesn't exist on your computer -- it's on the service's computer cloud.

-When talking about a cloud computing system, it's helpful to divide it into two sections: the front end and the back end.
+Cloud Computing ArchitectureWhen talking about a cloud computing system, it's helpful to divide it into two sections: the front end and the back end.
 They connect to each other through a network, usually the Internet.
 The front end is the side the computer user, or client, sees.
 The back end is the "cloud" section of the system.

 The front end includes the client's computer (or computer network) and the application required to access the cloud computing system.
 Not all cloud computing systems have the same user interface.
 Services like Web-based e-mail programs leverage existing Web browsers like Internet Explorer or Firefox.
 Other systems have unique applications that provide network access to clients.
+On the back end of the system are the various computers, servers and data storage systems that create the "cloud" of computing services.
+In theory, a cloud computing system could include practically any computer program you can imagine, from data processing to video games.
+Usually, each application will have its own dedicated server. |

 A central server administers the system, monitoring traffic and client demands to ensure everything runs smoothly.
 It follows a set of rules called protocols and uses a special kind of software called middleware.
 Middleware allows networked computers to communicate with each other.

 cloud computing company has a lot of clients, there's likely to be a high demand for a lot of storage space.
 Some companies require hundreds of digital storage devices.
 Cloud computing systems need at least twice the number of storage devices it requires to keep all its clients' information stored.
 That's because these devices, like all computers, occasionally break down.
 A cloud computing system must make a copy of all its clients' information and store it on other devices.
 The copies enable the central server to access backup machines to retrieve data that otherwise would be unreachable.
-Making copies of data as a backup is called redundancy.
+Making copies of data as a backup is called redundancy.Cloud Computing Applications

 The applications of cloud computing are practically limitless.
 With the right middleware, a cloud computing system could execute all the programs a normal computer could run.
 Potentially, everything from generic word processing software to customized computer programs designed for a specific company could work on a cloud computing system.